 Greece held the rotating Presidency of the EU in 1983, 1988, 1994, 2003 and 2014.
 Greece is a member of the North Atlantic Treaty Organization (NATO), which it joined in 1952, and the Organization for Security and Co-operation in Europe (OSCE).

 The Greek economy grew on average by over 4 per cent per year between 2003 and 2007, but lost a quarter of GDP in the prolonged recession which followed the global financial crisis in 2009.
-According to the International Monetary Fund, Greek general government net debt is forecast at 194 per cent of GDP in 2015 and is predicted to rise to almost 197 per cent in 2016.
-Unemployment was projected to be almost 27 per cent in 2015.
+According to the International Monetary Fund, Greek general government net debt was 179 per cent of GDP by the end of 2015.
+Unemployment was 23 per cent in late 2016.

 To stabilise the economy and address unsustainably high levels of public debt, Greece is undertaking a wide-ranging program of economic reforms and fiscal consolidation supported by the European Commission, the European Central Bank, the European Stability Mechanism and the International Monetary Fund.